 The short answer is yes but it is not recommended.
-Drying air-dry clay with a hairdryer will cause your clay to cracks.
+Drying air-dry clay with a hairdryer will cause your clay to crack.
 Drying clay this way can also cause joints to sever.
 So Drying Clay with a Hairdryer is not the best way, you can, however, dry Air Dry clay with an Oven quite safely.

 This will lead to stress within the clay because water will evaporate unevenly and this will lead to a lot of cracks on the surface and inside the clay structure.